Buddy Young: New York Yankees (AAFC)

 Young played ten years in pro football.
 He was one of the special selections awarded to the New York Yankees in the 1947 AAFC Draft.
 In 1950, Young, along with many of the other Yankee players, joined the New York Yanks of the National Football League when the AAFC folded.

+Young was recognized with an honorable mention for the Associated Press' 1951 All-Pro Team at safety.

 New York Yanks / Baltimore Colts

-The Yanks moved to Dallas after the 1951 NFL season, and the franchise folded after one season there.
-The holdings and the players of the defunct Texans franchise were awarded to the new Baltimore Colts franchise.
+The Yanks moved to Dallas after the 1951 NFL season, and the franchise lasted one season there.
+The holdings and the players of the Texans franchise were moved to Baltimore.
 Young came with the franchise to Dallas and then was one of 11 Texans players who subsequently played for the Colts.
 Young retired from football after the 1955 season.

 Young was a threat at several positions: five times in his professional career, he eclipsed 1,000 all purpose yards, and in 1954, he was selected to the NFL Pro Bowl team.
 Over his nine-year professional career, NFL and AAFL, Young averaged 4.6 yards per carry as a running back, over 15 yards per reception as a receiver, and almost 28 yards per kickoff return, peaking at a remarkable 34.4 yards per return for the Colts in 1953.
 In a 1953 game against the Philadelphia Eagles, Young returned the opening kickoff 104 yards for a touchdown; at the time, this was the second longest kickoff return in NFL history.

-Later life and honors
+Personal life

-Young was the first Colt to have his number retired and, in 1966, the first African-American executive hired by the NFL.
-At his death in 1983 in a car accident, he was 57 years old, lived in Hartsdale, New York and was Director of Player Relations for the NFL.
+Young was the first Colt to have his number retired, 22.
+In 1964, he was hired by the NFL, joining their scouting and public relations department and becoming the first African-American executive hired by a major sports league.
+He was inducted into the College Football Hall of Fame in 1968.

+In 1970, Young received the American Academy of Achievement's Golden Plate Award, which was presented to him at an awards ceremony in Dallas, Texas.

+On September 4, 1983, Young died in a car accident at age 57.
+At the time, he was living in Hartsdale, New York, and was director of player relations for the NFL.